Gamry’s Sequence Wizard – Easily Create Complex Test Sequences

 The setup consists of two columns.
-On the left side are all usable experiments and tools, divided in subfolders.
-The right column is used for the own sequence.
+On the left side are all usable experiments and tools, divided into subfolders.
+The right column stores the particular sequence you create.

-To place single functions in a sequence, they can be easily dragged and dropped from the left to the right column and placed at the desired position.
+To place single functions in a sequence, drag them from the left to the right column and drop them at the desired position.
 You can also double-click on a step to move it.

-Another way is using the buttons on the bottom of the window.
+A third way is via the buttons on the bottom of the window.
 The plus and minus sign add and remove single steps.
-Arrow symbols are used to move single steps upwards and downwards in a sequence.
-The indent can be changed by left and right arrows.
-In this way, single steps can be assigned to loops which will be discussed later.
+Arrow symbols move single steps upwards and downwards in a sequence.
+Change the indentation by left and right arrows.
+In this way, you can assign single steps to loops (see below).

-By double clicking on a single step, a setup window opens where all important measurement parameters can be customized.
+When you double-click on a single step, a setup window opens in which you customize all important measurement parameters.

-A sequence can be saved with Save Sequence.
-The generated file has the ending *.GSequence and can be modified again in the Sequence Wizard.
-With Save As Script a sequence can be saved as an Explain script.
-An experiment can be started without opening the Sequence Wizard again.
+Save your sequence with Save Sequence.
+The generated file has the ending *.GSequence, and can be modified again in the Sequence Wizard.
+With Save As Script, save a sequence as an Explain script.
+You can start an experiment without opening the Sequence Wizard again.

-The sequence is started with Run Sequence.
-From top to bottom, each step in the sequence is passed through sequentially.
-If not otherwise specified, measurements are automatically performed with the first activated potentiostat.
+Initiate your sequence with Run Sequence.
+From top to bottom, each step in the sequence runs sequentially.
+By default, measurements are automatically performed with the first activated potentiostat.

-For additional information on Gamry's Sequence Wizard and its functions, use the help menu at the top of the setup window.
+For additional information on Gamry Instruments' Sequence Wizard and its functions, use the help menu at the top of the setup window.

-A sequence can be paused using the function Delay represented by a clock symbol.
-It is placed between those experiments where a pause is required.
+Pause a sequence using the function Delay, represented by a clock symbol.
+Place it between those experiments where a pause is required.
 During this period the cell is normally turned off.
 The sequence continues with the next step when the delay is finished.

-Figure 2 shows the setup of the Delay function.
-The delay time and the corresponding unit can be set.
-In this example a sequence would pause for 60 minutes.
+Figure 2 shows the Delay window.
+Set the Delay Amount (and its corresponding unit with a radio button).
+In this example, a sequence pauses for 60 minutes.

 One of the most important tools for building sequences is the loop.
 In the Sequence Wizard, single measurements are executed consecutively.
-To re run a single experiment or multi steps several times, loops are indispensible.
+To re‑run a single experiment, or multi‑steps several times, loops are required.
 They can simplify the complexity of a sequence drastically.
 Loops in the Sequence Wizard have a green circular arrow symbol.

 Figure 3 shows two examples to perform a sequence of eight consecutive electrochemical impedance spectroscopy (EIS) measurements in potentiostatic mode.
 The right sequence is expressed with a loop and the left without one.

 The example of Figure 3 shows that instead of eight steps only two are needed with a loop to execute this sequence.
-Using loops pays off more with increasing complexity of a sequence.
+Using loops is more efficient with increasing complexity of a sequence.